 “Use drone footage to tell your story, “Casey Neistat, one of my favorite YouTubers explains how he uses drone footage for his vlogs.
 That perspective will help operators/creators focus on what makes great videos from drones.
 That’s how I plan to use my Phantom 4.
 It’s more than just capturing amazing footage.

 The Phantom 4 comes with a battery and optimization that can last up to 28 minutes.
-During the time of flight the Phantom 4 seemed to last about 23 minutes, because of the setup process and installing the latest firmware.
-Actual flight time was about 20 minutes, which is much much more than any quadcopter used before.
+During the time of flight, the Phantom 4 seemed to last about 23 minutes, because of the setup process and installing the latest firmware.
+The actual flight time was about 20 minutes, which is much much more than any quadcopter used before.

 The best feature about the battery is how fast it charges up.
 It can be to full strength in less than an hour!
-The reason that’s awesome is because if you’re like myself at this time I only have one battery.
-If you want to fly more, it won’t take too too long to charge it back up and hit the skies again.
-Obviously the more batteries you’ve got, the more flight time.
+The reason that’s awesome is that if you’re like me at this time I only have one battery.
+If you want to fly more, it won’t take too, too long to charge it back up and hit the skies again.
+Obviously, the more batteries you’ve got, the more flight time.
 Simply pop in a new battery and start again.
 More than likely I’ll be getting another battery to be able to have more flight time.
 Think about it, two batteries just about equal to about an hour of flying!

 Overall, I am really impressed and very happy with the Phantom 4.
-It seems like one of those products that has endless possibilities for creating awesome content and just plain having fun!
-The build quality is top notch, camera results look fantastic, and rather simple to operate.
+It seems like one of those products that have endless possibilities for creating awesome content and just plain having fun!
+The build quality is top-notch, camera results look fantastic and rather simple to operate.
 All those characteristics combine for a great experience.
 Yes, the price seems heavy, but you get what you pay for.

 - Auto tracking